kaiergin/chessapp/README.txt

 Update 5/11/2016: A few Check bug fixes.
 Also a black bishop bug fix where it would turn into a white bishop.

 Update 5/16/2016: Code comments in ChessGameClasses added.

+Update 5/18/2016: Checkmate added.
+Stalemate planned.
+Bugs are still possible in Checkmate.
+An undo feature is being planned, allowing players to take back as many turns as they want.
+This will be done by saving previous board configurations to a text file.